Murdo-C/captainmurdo.github.io/work.md

 ## Strategy & Customer Proposition Development
 ### Large UK Building Society
+I was the Customer Insights and Strategy Manager for a corporate strategy development project at a top ten UK building society; my role was to bring a deep understanding of customer behaviour and digital proposition development, and in particular highlighting the strategies of the UK’s innovative financial services start-ups.

+Our approach required divergent and convergent thinking to arrive at the optimal solution for the new strategy.
+Divergent in the sense that we would explore a large number of opportunities, testing them for feasibility, desirability and viability and convergent in the sense that we would explore a few opportunities at depth for financial performance and alignment to strategic capabilities.

+To facilitate the former aspect, the divergent strategic thinking, we created a Walk of Trends gallery covering four key trend areas: social and people, technology, economy and markets, and political and regulatory.
+For each trend we included a definition, example impacts and relevant data points.
+Through my specialist knowledge of customer behaviours and technology trends, I was able to challenge the predominant thinking of the group and discuss in detailed a curated selection of trends.

-Customer Strategy Manager for a corporate strategy development project, with a strong focus on customer needs and digital propositions.
-Worked with the executive team to develop the product-based financial baseline, customer cohort analysis, business model options and future product value propositions.
-The team ultimately delivered four future business model options, including market size and financial projections, for consideration and approval by the organisation’s board.
+Following this, I worked with the executive team to develop the business model options and future product value propositions based on these key predicted trends.
+Our team ultimately delivered four future business model options, including market size and financial projections, for consideration and approval by the organisation’s board.

+Once the strategic direction was agreed, I moved into target operating model design.
+Working with staff from across the organisation I defined and documented the required future state capabilities, including estimated costs and resources to deliver each.
+In order to understand the costs and effort required for each financial year, I built an excel model to sequence each capability transformation based on their start date, estimated timeframe and dependencies.
+This allowed for a final roadmap to be co-created with the senior leadership team of the building society, ensuring we arrived at a challenged and robust roadmap that accounted for the various dependencies and strategic priorities.

 ---